StragaSevera/HeroesCalc/README.md

 # HeroesCalc
-Calculator for some strategy games
+Calculator for some strategy games.

-Currently working on King's Bounty: Legend
+Currently working on King's Bounty: Legend.